 I ordered the chicken and dumplings and my husband ordered the chicken tenders.
 We selected creamed corn and mac and cheese for our sides.

-The chicken and dumplings are probably the best I’ve had in Gatlinburg.
+Honestly, the chicken and dumplings are probably the best I’ve had in Gatlinburg.
 You would think good chicken and dumplings in this part of town are common.
 But my friends, there are unfortunately a lot of imposters around these parts.

-My husband’s chicken tenders were HUGE!
+Also, my husband’s chicken tenders were HUGE!
 The 4-piece meal was more than enough to satisfy his hungry tummy.
-And much like the chicken and dumplings, this dish also tasted homemade and home-breaded.
+And much like the chicken and dumplings, this dish tasted homemade and home-breaded.

-This option is handy to take to one of the numerous picnic areas in the nearby Great Smoky Mountains National Park.
+This option is handy to take to one of the numerous picnic areas nearby the entrance of the Great Smoky Mountains National Park.

-The mac and cheese is a dish that’s already perfect – we don’t need your fancy bread crumbs and truffle oil here in the south.
-Keep it simple people.
+In my opinion, mac and cheese is a dish that’s already perfect – we don’t need your fancy bread crumbs and truffle oil here in the South.
+Keep it simple, people.

 Other popular sides include green beans and of course, mashed potatoes.

-Now let’s have a serious conversation about my favorite part of the meal – the biscuits.
+Now, let’s have a serious conversation about my favorite part of the meal, the biscuits.
 Biscuits come with each meal unless you opt to leave them out.
 But to leave them out would be a sin.

 These biscuits are without a doubt homemade from scratch.
-They are as fluffy as they can be, buttery throughout and not overly flaky – the way God intended.
+They are as fluffy as they can be, buttery throughout and not overly flaky, the way God intended.

-The food at J.O.E. & Pop’s Sub Shoppe
+Then we visited JOE & Pop’s Sub Shoppe

-As I mentioned earlier, J.O.E. & Pop’s Sub Shoppe is a second dining concept that shares the same building as Mama’s Chicken Kitchen, and you can mix and match as you please.
+As I mentioned earlier, JOE & Pop’s Sub Shoppe is a second dining concept that shares the same building as Mama’s Chicken Kitchen, and you can mix and match as you please.

 My Italian sub was tasty.
 And it was a huge sub as well.
 The meat was shaved deli style and the seasoning was just right.
 I opted to add peppers for a little extra kick.

-I couldn’t tell you about the chocolate chip cookies because they left those out of my order – but they looked tasty in the pictures.
+I couldn’t tell you about the chocolate chip cookies because they left those out of my order, but they looked tasty in the pictures.

 Kids menus with smaller portion sizes are also available.